virtual-labs/exp-arithmetic-operations-iitk/experiment/aim.md

 ### <b>Aim</b>
- To understand the baiscs of Arithmetic Operations used in Python programming with the help of a iterative simulator.
+In this experiment the Student will be able to understand the baiscs of Arithmetic Operations used in Python programming with the help of a iterative simulator.